Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Source

-The fourth heuristics of Nielsen refers to the internal coherence of the system.
-The principle applies especially to large systems where many people are involved in the design process.
+Nielsen's fourth heuristic refers to the system's internal coherence.
+This principle applies especially to large systems where many people are involved in the design process.

-We cannot allow a situation where a user has made an effort to learn the terminology/functioning of our platform and felt discomfort associated with suddenly coming across a different standard.
+You cannot allow a situation in which the user has made an effort to learn the terminology/functioning of your platform and feels discomfort when suddenly encountering a different standard.

 Format consistency

-Correct design must be based on consistent standards that will allow the user to learn and understand how to navigate our site easily.
-It depends on our design decisions whether the user finds themself in the "world" of the system we have created.
+Correct design must be based on consistent standards that allow the user to learn and understand how to navigate your site easily.
+Your design decisions determine whether the user finds themselves in the "world" of the system you have created.

 It's about creating standards that ensure internal consistency.